Those who did nothing in 60 yrs questioning Modi govt: Amit Shah on Congress raising jobs, economy issues

 "Some may view this as a weakness, but I think 70 crore young population is a major strength," the minister said.
 He said the Indian Institute of Skills (IIS) will not only help skill India's youth but will also make them job creators instead of job-seekers.

 On this occasion, Industrialist Ratan Tata, whose group is partnering the government in setting up the institute, said many visionary initiatives were being taken up by the present regime.
-"I wish I was 20 years younger so that I could contribute more," Tata said.
+"I only hope that if I was twenty years younger, I would have more actively participated in this landmark vision.
+This vision of skilling the youth of the country in market relevant skills is surely taking India forward while making mark on the global landscape," Tata said.

 Union Minister for Skill Development Mahendra Nath Pandey said before Narendra Modi became prime minister, the country had seen politics of opportunism barring a small period of ruling under the Atal Bihari Vajpayee government.
 Pandey also emphasised on skill development and said it ranged from areas from defence to artificial intelligence now.